p2635/freecodecamp-backend-dev/README.md

 In the Back End Development and APIs Certification, you'll learn how to write back end apps with Node.js and npm.
 You'll also build web applications with the Express framework, and build a People Finder microservice with MongoDB and the Mongoose library.

-Modules:
+Tutorial Modules:

 - Managing Packages with NPM
 - Basic Node and Express
 - MongoDB and Mongoose

-- Back End Development and APIs Projects
+Back End Development and APIs Projects:

 - Timestamp Microservice
 - Request Header Parser Microservice
 - URL Shortener Microservice
 - Exercise TrackerNot Passed
 - File Metadata Microservice